AlessandraMayumi/nestjs-graphql-mongodb/README.md

 docker rmi <image-id>
 ```
 # Mongoose setup
-Mongoose can be used to integrate Nest with MongoDB database.
-Mongoose is a object modeling tool.
+Mongoose is a object modeling tool that can be used to integrate Nest with MongoDB database.

 ```bash
 # Create module 'database'
 nest g mo database
 # Create resource 'user'
 # option: GraphQL (code first), generate CRUD entry points
 # avoid creating test files
 nest g resource user --no-spec
 ```
+Import the MongooseModule into the DatabaseModule.The forRoot() method accepts the same configuration object as mongoose.connect() from the Mongoose package.

 `database.module.ts`
 ```javascript
 import { Module } from '@nestjs/common';